Andinoriel/hash-trash/README.md

 # hash-trash
-Implementation of simple 8-bit hashing in different languages using the Gill function
+Implementation of simple 8-bit hashing in different languages using the Gill function.

 ## Usage

 First of all you must clone this project and then cd to the project folder.

-### C
+### C++

 1. Cd to the "cpp" dir;
 2. Configure the project using CMake: